galeone/galeone.github.io/_posts/2019-05-10-dissecting-tf-function-part-3.md

 This "weird" behavior that also happens when the eager mode is enabled is due to the different way the `__eq__` operator for the `tf.Tensor` objects have been overridden.

 There is a [question on StackOverflow](https://stackoverflow.com/questions/46785041/why-does-tensorflow-not-override-eq) and a related [Github issue](https://github.com/tensorflow/tensorflow/issues/9359) about this.
 In short: the `__eq__` operator has been overridden, but the operator **does not** use `tf.equal` to check for the Tensor equality, it just checks for the **Python variable identity** (if you are familiar with the Java programming language, this is precisely like the `==` operator used on `string` objects).
-The reason is that the `tf.Tensor` object needs to be hashable since it is used everywhere in the Tensorflow codebase as key for `dict` objects.
+The reason is that the `tf.Tensor` object needs to be hashable since it is used everywhere in the TensorFlow codebase as key for `dict` objects.

 OK then, to solve it is required to do not rely upon the `__eq__` operator but use `tf.equal` to check if the equality holds.